tigrisdata/tigris-os-docs/docs/legal/service-terms.md

-    close its account no later than the effective date of termination set forth in such notice); and (ii) upon notice to the other party if the other party (x) ceases operation without a successor; or (y) seeks protection under a bankruptcy, receivership, trust deed, creditors’ arrangement, composition, or comparable proceeding, or if such a proceeding is instituted against that party and not dismissed within 60 days.
-Tigris Data may also terminate this Agreement for cause immediately upon notice to User if Tigris Data has the right to suspend under Section 15 and the issue giving Tigris Data the right to suspend either is not capable of being remedied or has not been remedied within 30 days of us suspending User’s (or any of its End User’s) access under Section 15.
+    close its account no later than the effective date of termination set forth in such notice); and (ii) upon notice to the other party if the other party (x) ceases operation without a successor; or (y) seeks protection under a bankruptcy, receivership, trust deed, creditors' arrangement, composition, or comparable proceeding, or if such a proceeding is instituted against that party and not dismissed within 60 days.
+Tigris Data may also terminate this Agreement for cause immediately upon notice to User if Tigris Data has the right to suspend under Section 15 and the issue giving Tigris Data the right to suspend either is not capable of being remedied or has not been remedied within 30 days of us suspending User's (or any of its End User's) access under Section 15.

     16.3 **Effect of Termination.**

-    a. **General.** Upon termination of this Agreement: (a) except as provided in clause (d) below, all of User’s rights under this Agreement immediately terminate and User (and its End Users) must immediately cease all use of the Tigris Object Storage Service (and must uninstall any application programming interface made available by Tigris Data); (b) User (and its End Users) will no longer be authorized to access User’s (or any End User’s) account or the Tigris Object Storage Service; (c) User must pay Tigris Data any unpaid amount that was due prior to termination; and (d) all payment obligations accrued prior to termination and Sections 3.3, 4, 5, 6.3, 6.5,
+    a. **General.** Upon termination of this Agreement: (a) except as provided in clause (d) below, all of User's rights under this Agreement immediately terminate and User (and its End Users) must immediately cease all use of the Tigris Object Storage Service (and must uninstall any application programming interface made available by Tigris Data); (b) User (and its End Users) will no longer be authorized to access User's (or any End User's) account or the Tigris Object Storage Service; (c) User must pay Tigris Data any unpaid amount that was due prior to termination; and (d) all payment obligations accrued prior to termination and Sections 3.3, 4, 5, 6.3, 6.5,